 Let it sit for about 3 to 5 minutes.
 Open the lid, take out the bowl and your smoky Methi Paneer is ready.

-You can add fresh Methi after the onions are browned and then cook until they are soft and then follow the same processor you can also saute the Methi in a different pan with a little oil until soft and add with Paneer in the end.
+You can add 2 cups of fresh Methi after the onions are browned and then cook until they are soft and then follow the same process or you can also saute the Methi in a different pan with a little oil until soft and add with Paneer in the end.

 Use fresh methi leaves in place of dried kasuri methi.

-You can use crumbled paneer to make methi paneer bhurji.
+You can use crumbled or grated paneer to make methi paneer bhurji.

 You can make this gravy, add rice to it and cook like a pulao.

-Methi Paneer cannot be frozen, as the curd will split while you thaw the curry and it won’t taste good even after reheating.
+It cannot be frozen, as the yogurt will split while you thaw the curry and it won’t taste good even after reheating.

-With the perfect hint of Garlic and Kasuri Methi, this delicious Paneer Gravy tastes great with almost all the Indian bread such as Roti, Tawa Paratha, Laccha Paratha, Naan, Tandoori Roti, Missi Roti or any other bread that you prefer to make at home.
+With the perfect hint of Garlic and Kasuri Methi, this delicious Paneer Gravy tastes great with almost all the Indian bread such as Roti, Plain Tawa Paratha, Lachha Paratha, Naan, Tandoori Roti, Missi Roti or any other bread that you prefer to make at home.